Best Quartz Countertops, Affordable Granite Countertops, Concrete Countertops, Outdoor Kitchen Countertops, & Kitchen Countertops Comparison Chart

 Easily Cleaned and Maintained: Ease of cleaning should be considered selecting a countertop.
 If you plan on cooking in your kitchen, you will want something easy to care for.
 Some households use their kitchen more as a gathering place than a work surface.
 For these families, the choice of material might not be as important.

 Should you expect scratches and regular maintenance?
-Softer surfaces will get scratched with regular use.
+Softer surfaces will get scratched with every day use.
 You can remove some scratches with certain materials.
 This maintenance will keep the kitchen looking like new.
 A green thumbs down means that the countertop will not get scratched easily.
 You will not need regular maintenance.
 A red thumbs up means that you can expect scratches over time.

 Is it easy to find in a wide range of colors?
 A green thumbs-up means this countertop is available from numerous manufacturers.
 It is also in many colors and patterns.
 A red thumbs down means that the countertop material has limited availability.
 Please note that many variations exist within each countertop category.

 Quartz Countertops are a low-maintenance option, perfect for any busy kitchen.
 Made from the strongest natural mineral found on earth and mixed with resin.
 They’re nonporous, stain-resistant, and easy to clean.
 You’ll never have to seal, condition or polish them.
+Mastercraft offers the best quartz countertops at an affordable price.

 Granite Care Do’s and Don’ts